 The purpose of this section is to provide guidance for budgeting per diem, extra time, common hourly positions, and specific types of daily activities or substitutes as defined by the Seattle Education Association Collective Bargaining Agreement (CBA).
-2022-23 is an open contract year for most school employees, and so actual costs may be different from the estimates below as the collective bargaining agreements are settled.
-We encourage schools to budget something in reserves for any planned per diem, extra time, hourly positions, and release days as a precaution.

-The Classification & Compensation office will provide a list of the actual 2022-23 rates on the MySPS Human Resources webpage under "Salary Schedules" near the beginning of the school year.
+The Classification & Compensation office will provide a list of the actual 2023-24 rates on the MySPS Human Resources webpage under "Salary Schedules" near the beginning of the school year.